lindy-labs/access_control/README.md

     const USER: u128 = 4;
 }
 ```
-then import both the component and the roles into your Cairo contract
+then import both the component and the roles into your Cairo contract.

 For example, assuming you have a `src/` folder with the roles defined in a `user_roles` module in `roles.cairo`:
 ```
 use starknet::ContractAddress;